 - Third-party services/APIs monitoring.
 When it comes to monitoring the third-party services and APIs, the Dotcom-Monitor solution excels at it.
 As this is an important part of SLA compliance, the platform provides the tools that will give you the ability to avoid frequent performance issues related to third-party services.

 - Monitoring from multiple locations.
 This one of the most important aspects that most SaaS businesses take for granted.
 It is a very real possibility that your SaaS applications are meeting compliance in one region but fails in another region.
 Different kinds of performance issues can arise from different geographies and you need to monitor, identify, isolate, and resolve them quickly.A good synthetic monitoring solution will test your applications from different locations around the world and alert you if any of the locations are facing a performance issue.
 This will make sure of SLA compliance across the globe.

 SLA compliance establishment and monitoring for a SaaS business are not only required for great user experience, but also for your business to have an edge on your competitors and evolve into a great product with efficient service.
 Dotcom-Monitor users have the ability to set up SLA reports to ensure SLA requirement are continually being met.
 Users can choose to run these reports on-demand or configure daily, weekly, or monthly SLA report that show when SLA goals aren’t being met.
 These reports can then be shared with your internal teams or with service providers.
 These reports can ensure uptime is being met or when the SLA falls below the pre-defined threshold.
 This can help avoid conflicts, show that SLAs are being met, or avoid any unnecessary chargebacks.

-Try the full Dotcom-Monitor platform free for 30 days and see how our solutions can help you maintain SLA compliance.
+Try the full Dotcom-Monitor platform for free and see how our solutions can help you maintain SLA compliance.